 State Income Taxes in Ohio

 The state of Ohio does have an individual income tax.
-Like most states with income tax, it is calculated on a marginal scale whose range is from 2.85% to 4.80%.
+Like most states with income tax, it is calculated on a marginal scale whose range is from 0.00% to 3.75%.
+Like the state of North Dakota, the legislature lowered the tax rates for 2023.

 Unlike most states, Ohio cities have their own individual city tax returns (similar to the Manhattan Island Tax in New York).
 The average local city tax in Ohio is 1.56%.